bradb423/nixos-hosts/README.md

 Usage:

-- You can install cargo using the shell template `nix-shell shell-templates/rust.nix`
+- You can install cargo using the shell template `cd list-orderer && nix-shell`
-- `cd list-orderer`
+- Use `cargo run -- -h` to get the usage information below:

 ```console
 The list ordering utility provides the ability to aplhabetically order items in